AppleDoc/picobrew-kegsmarts-api/PicoBrew KegSmarts API.md

 # KegSmarts APIs

 The KegSmarts uses HTTP in requests and responses.
 It appears all data transfers are initiated via a GET request from the device to PicoBrew's server running ASP.Net.
-Responses are generated and sent back, when needed.

 Please note, all data was captured with a 2-tap kegerator and a KegSmarts configured for such a system.
 A 3-tap system's settings are assumed below, but have not actually been captured or tested.